carlosdagos/blog/posts/2016-07-01-nowhere-near-the-mouse.markdown

 them useful if they're exclusively the best choice for the job, like with Java, but aside from that I prefer Vim.

-One of the things I like about VIM the most is that I find that, through a little tweaking and fancy plugins, you can start to get a pretty natural feel for the control of the editor.
+One of the things I like about Vim the most is that I find that, through a little tweaking and fancy plugins, you can start to get a pretty natural feel for the control of the editor.
 Through some practising and trial-and-error, you start to overcome the learning curve and gradually become faster and more